godotengine/godot-docs/classes/class_pathremap.rst

 Description
 -----------

 When exporting, the types of some resources may change internally so they are converted to more optimized versions.
-While it's not usually necesary to access to this directly (path remapping happens automatically when opeining a file), it's exported just for information.
+While it's not usually necessary to access to this directly (path remapping happens automatically when opening a file), it's exported just for information.

 Member Function Description
 ---------------------------